-Table 1-10 Proposed Minimum Lot Widths for Low-Density Districts 2.2: Low-Density Plus: "Missing Middle" Housing
+2.2: Low-Density Plus: "Missing Middle" Housing

-The "Low Density Plus" proposals seek to allow "missing middle" housing-that is, not one-family homes or high rises, but modest apartment buildings of three to six stories-within commercial districts in R1 through R5 districts, on large sites within the Greater Transit Zone in R1 through R5 districts, and on existing campuses above 1.5 acres or with full-block control in R1 through R5 districts.
+The "Low Density Plus" proposals seek to allow "missing middle" housing-that is, not one-family homes or high rises, but modest apartment buildings of three to six stories-within commercial districts in R1 through R5 districts, on large sites within the Greater Transit-Oriented Development Area in R1 through R5 districts, and on existing campuses above 1.5 acres or with full-block control in R1 through R5 districts.
 These changes would enable multifamily housing on opportune sites within the full range of low-density districts, bringing back building forms that were commonly built in many of these areas prior to passage of the city's current zoning resolution in 1961 and that continue to define built context to this day.

 Apartment buildings define the context or are otherwise common in many parts of New York City where today's low-density zoning makes multifamily development difficult or impossible.
-This is particularly apparent along commercial strips, which typically have two or three stories of housing above a commercial ground floor, and on larger sites within walking distance of subway stops- building forms that are outlawed under the current zoning.
+This is particularly apparent along commercial strips, which typically have two or three stories of housing above a commercial ground floor, and on larger sites within walking distance of subway stops-building forms that are outlawed under the current zoning.
 The contrast between these older apartment buildings and newer stock is especially stark in light of the City's worsening housing shortage and dearth of options for smaller and lower-income household where limited housing production in recent decades has been characterized almost exclusively by one- or two-family buildings.
 In these areas, new construction must often be smaller than neighboring buildings constructed generations ago.

-To reintroduce these building forms, add housing, and support a diversity of housing types in lowdensity areas, the Proposed Action will seek the following changes in low-density commercial districts and on "qualifying sites" and campuses in low density areas.
+To reintroduce these building forms, add housing, and support a diversity of housing types in low-density areas, the Proposed Action will seek the following changes in low-density commercial districts and on "qualifying sites" and campuses in low density areas.

-- > 2.2a: For low-density commercial districts, the Proposed Action would: - Provide additional residential FAR and height and - Provide a preferential FAR for mixed developments. - > 2.2b: For Qualifying Sites, the Proposed Action would: - Define Qualifying Site criteria, including location within the Greater Transit Zone, a minimum lot size of 5,000 sf, and frontage on a wide street or short dimension of a block - Define alternate criteria for sites with community facilities, including location within the Greater Transit Zone or, outside the Greater Transit Zone, a minimum lot size of 5000sf and an existing community facility use. - Modify use regulations to allow multifamily housing on Qualifying Sites within one- and two-family districts; and - Provide additional FAR and adjustments to height and setback regulations. - > 2.2c: For low-density campuses, the Proposed Action would: - Define campus as a 1.5-acre or full block site; - Replace restrictive yard and open space requirements with a 50-percent lot coverage maximum; and - Provide new height limits for infill developments in R3-2, R4, and R5 districts.
+- > 2.2a: For low-density commercial districts, the Proposed Action would: - Provide additional residential FAR and height and - Provide a preferential FAR for mixed developments. - > 2.2b: For Qualifying Sites, the Proposed Action would: - Define Qualifying Site criteria, including location within the Greater Transit-Oriented Development Area and a minimum lot size of 5,000 square feet; - Modify use regulations to allow multifamily housing on Qualifying Sites within one- and two-family districts; and - Provide additional FAR and adjustments to height and setback regulations. - > 2.2c: For low-density campuses, the Proposed Action would: - Define campus as a 1.5-acre or full block site; - Replace restrictive yard and open space requirements with a 50-percent lot coverage maximum; and - Provide new height limits for infill developments in R3-2, R4, and R5 districts.

-2.2a: Low-Density Commercial Districts (a/k/a Town Center)
+2.2a: Low-Density Commercial Districts